 Vision & Mission

-Kawsaypaq E.I.R.L. offers authentic experiences generously sharing the ancient Andean culture through services of small enchanting hotels, organic gourmet cuisine, and exclusive tours of genuine cultural immersion.
+Kawsaypaq E.I.R.L. offers authentic experiences that generously share the ancestral Andean culture through our services of charming and unique accommodations, organic gourmet cuisine, and exclusive tours of genuine cultural immersion.
 We attend our visitors with efficiency, affection, respect, and reciprocity and a high standard of quality.
 We are committed to preserving the environment and social responsibility.

-In 2012 Kawsaypaq envisions being renown locally, nationally and internationally as a sustainable and socially responsible model business, as well as for the uniqueness and quality of our services of small enchanting hotels, organic gourmet cuisine, and exclusive tours of authentic cultural immersion rooted in ancestral Andean Cosmo vision and values, and in this way inspire the practice of good living “Sumaq Kawsay.”
+In 2022 Kawsaypaq is recognized locally, nationally and internationally as a sustainable and socially responsible model business, as well as for the uniqueness and quality of our services and products that provide experiences of authentic cultural immersion rooted in ancestral Andean Cosmo vision and values, and in this way inspire the practice of good living “Sumaq Kawsay.”

 - Reciprocity (Ayni)